 One data provider from each table will serve as an operand in the key-pair expression.
 Therefore, both data providers must share the same data type.
 Columns, calculations and global variables may all be used as the source data provider.
 However, only columns may be used for the destination data provider.

 Source Data Provider - Available Types

 - Columns

 - Calculations

-- · Global Variables (single values or Arrays)
+- Global Variables

 Destination Data Provider - Available Types